-Deep learning and the Internet of Things (IoT) are two aspects of artificial intelligence (AI) that could potentially revolutionise the oil and gas industries.
+Deep learning and the Internet of Things (IoT) are two aspects of artificial intelligence (AI) that could potentially revolutionize the oil and gas industries.

 Having already made quite a storm in various other industries including consumer electronics, this couldn’t come at a better time for the oil industry as it currently faces dramatic drops in the price of oil.

 While there is no doubt several AI practical applications already in place that will indeed help these industries improve the following are three have the potential to make a significant difference across the board.

 1. Rig diagnostic bots

 In the same way that bots are being used in customer service departments, field technicians can interact with diagnostic applications through voice controls.

 This is made possible through the use of deep learning and natural language processing algorithms and enables remote diagnostics at the touch of a button.

 2. Risk detecting deep learning algorithms